Islamabad High Court Orders To Delete Azam Khans Name From Stop List - UrduPoint

 The court had earlier, in its observations declared that there was no law behind the Stop List.

-The court questioned that as to why the PAC had summoned Azam Khan, at this, his lawyer said that the petitioner had been summoned to explain his position in Tayyaba Gull harassment case.
+The court questioned that as to why the PAC had summoned Azam Khan to which his lawyer said that the petitioner had been summoned to explain his position in Tayyaba Gull harassment case.

 The chief justice observed that one should appear before the parliamentary body whenever he was summoned by it.